Proportionality for Constrained Public Decisions: Justified Representation with Agreement

-With this axiom, we formalise agreement-EJR to our constrained public-decision model with the presence of the multiplicative and additive factors allowing us to measure how well rules satisfy this notion even if they fall short providing the ideal representation.\footnote{Observe that we include the axiom's size requirement on the set $S$ such that a group has an $(S,\vec{w})$-deviation in order to prohibit considering cases such as a single voter only having an $(S,\vec{w})$-deviation for $S=\I$ while not intuitively being entitled to that much representation.} Note that for the sake of readability, when we have either $\alpha = 1$ or $\beta = 0$, we omit them from the notation when referring to $\alpha\text{-}{\agrEJR}\text{-}\beta$.
+Note again that we place a size requirement on the set $S$ on which a group has an $(S,\vec{w},\C)$-deviation so that we rule out cases such as a single voter only having an $(S,\vec{w},\C)$-deviation for $S=\I$ while not intuitively being entitled to that much representation.
+Note that for readability, when we have $\alpha = 1$ or $\beta = 0$, we omit them from the notation when referring to $\alpha\text{-}{\agrEJR}\text{-}\beta$.